luizbgomide/sovereign/delver-creation.md

 1. **Choose a character concept**.
 Discuss what your role will be in the team.
 A well-rounded party needs a way to deal with melee enemies, a way to deal with ranged or flying enemies, a way to deal with mundane security measures (guards, locked doors, traps), a way to deal with magical security measures, and a way to keep everyone healthy when things go south.
 A team of a melee-focused [Warrior](/classes#warrior), Sneak-focused [Expert](/classes#expert), utility-focued [High Mage](/arcane-traditions#high-mage), and [Partial Warrior](/classes#partial-warrior)/[Healer](/arcane-traditions#healer) is well-rounded, but part of the fun is trying out other compositions.

 2. **Generate Attributes**.
 For each of the five [Attributes](/rules#attributes), assign them a score of 3d6 in order.
 With your role on the team in mind, pick an Attribute to raise to 14.
+Record all of your attributes.

 3. **Starting Improvements**.
 Make a total of 4 <span id="improvement">Improvements<span> to your [Skills](/rules#skills) or [Attributes](/rules#attributes).
 To improve an Attribute, raise it by 1 to a max of 18.
 To improve a Skill, raise its level by 1 to a max of 1.
 All skills start at level -1.
 A single Attribute or Skill can be improved multiple times.

 4. **Choose a Class**.
 Pick either a full [Class](/classes) or combine two Partial Classes.
 [Warriors](/classes#warrior) are great at [combat](/combat), [Experts](/classes#expert) are great a [skill checks](/rules#skills), and [Mages](/classes#mage) have specialized [supernatural powers](/arcane-traditions) or [spells](/spells).

 6. **Choose Feats**.
-Each class gets a different starting amount of [Feats](/feats) at first level, detailed in the "Feat Picks" column.
+Each class gets a different starting amount of [Feats](/feats) at first level, detailed in the "Feats" column.
 Some Feats, like [Alert](/feats#Alert-) grant a bonus skill.
 Raise that skill by one level to a maximum of level 1.
 If that skill is *already* level 1, make a free [improvement](#improvement).

 5. **Record Attribute Modifiers**.
 Each [Attribute](/rules#attributes) has a [Modifier](/rules#attribute-modifiers), usually ranging from -2 to +2 based on its score.
 This modifier is added to skill checks, attack rolls, damage rolls, Shock damage, and the relevant saving throw targets.

-7. **Record Maximum Hit Points**.
+7. **Generate Maximum Hit Points**.
 Each class gets different amount of [Hit Points](/rules#hit-points) (HP) at first level, detailed in the "Hit Dice" column.
 Roll based on your class, add your CON, and +2 if you chose the [Die Hard](/feats#die-hard-) Feat.

 8. **Record Attack Bonus**.
 Your character has a certain degree of basic combat competence based on their class.
 This bonus increases as you advance in character levels and is added to your attack roll.
 A new character’s attack bonus is usually +0, though full Warriors start with a +1 attack bonus.